content-left-bg.png

 Schools must source biological specimens (e.g. animals bred for scientific purposes) from commercial suppliers.

-Schools must maintain, store, transport and dispose of biological material appropriately (e.g. use SDS and clinical and related waste guideline).
+Schools must maintain, store, transport and dispose of biological material appropriately, for example, use safety data sheet (SDS) and clinical and related waste guideline (PDF, 760KB).
 Such materials include, but are not limited to, live animals (e.g. silkworms, fish), biological material (e.g. specimens, manure, foodstuffs), wastes (e.g. paper towel, gloves) and used instruments (e.g. dissection boards, probes).
 Comply with animals in Queensland state schools requirements when handling live animals.

 Participants must wear personal protective equipment including non-porous enclosed footwear and apron/coat.
 Other personal protective equipment appropriate to the activity may include lab standard eye protection, gloves, appropriate face protection (e.g. mask to protect against airborne organisms in potting mix).